stefanledin/responsify-wp/README.txt

 7.

 == Changelog ==
+= 1.7.0 =
+* Works on featured images out of the box.
+* Apply RWP on custom content filters using the rwp_add_filters filter.
+* Support for high resolution (retina) images.
+* Picture::create('attributes') returns only the generated attributes.

 = 1.6.4 =
 * Bugfix.
 The default value of the sizes attribute didn't work as expected in browsers with native support.
 * Minor bugfixes and improvements.